DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-column-reordering.md

 ### TableContainerProps

-Describes the table container component properties.
+Describes the table container component's properties.

 A value with the following shape: